-We are even more succinct than that on our website at The Law Office of Jamie Mitchell in Maryville, simply stressing that, “Divorce is hard.”
+We are even more succinct than that on our website at The Law Office of Mitchell Highlander, LLC in Maryville, simply stressing that, “Divorce is hard.”

 Having stated that, though, we also pass along to readers what we think is a deeply important point, gleaned from years of knowledgeable and empathetic family law advocacy.

 And that is this: Although the divorce process can be trying across several fronts, its wake can spell a new beginning marked by hope and renewed empowerment.